-not all previously developed land is automatically acceptable for new housing development.
+A greater emphasis within the methodology should be Not accepted.
+The assessment criteria and No change. -- -- placed on previously developed brownfield land. methodology has regards to the issue of a preference for using brownfield land.
+Where possible, appropriate brownfield land may be allocated bearing in mind that not all previously developed land is automatically acceptable for new housing development.
 The methodology process for the assessment of sites put forward as potential Green Barrier should be better defined.
 Areas put forward as potential Green Barriers should be assessed against a range of criteria, guided by Planning Policy Wales, 4.8.11 - 4.8.13.
 Accepted.
 The most recent review of green barriers was undertaken when producing the UDP.
 As part of preparing the LDP and in particular identifying a preferred spatial strategy, the Council will conduct a further review of existing green barriers in line with up to date advice contained in PPW, whilst having regards to the views of the UDP Inspector.
 Any proposed green barrier Candidate Sites will also be assessed having regards to the criteria set out in paragraphs $4.8.11 - 4.8.13$.
 No change.
 Buckley for example is a Category A settlement which quite clearly is suitable to accommodate significant growth over the Plan period.
 However existing Green Barrier allocations to the south of the settlement somewhat limit growth.
 It is submitted that Green Barrier designation to the south / south east of the settlement is over zealous and controlled growth in this area would not compromise the purposes of such land.
 It is not disputed that Buckley is a sustainable location for development given that it is one of the main towns in Flintshire and having regards to the number and types of services and facilities present in the settlement.
 The Inspectors at the Alyn and Deeside Local Plan Inquiry and the UDP Inquiry both supported the green barrier in this location.
 Nevertheless the Council will conduct a further review of green barriers in line with up to date advice contained in PPW, whilst having regards to the views of the UDP Inspector.
 No change.
 The 'Candidate Site Officer Assessment Form' (Appendix C) should be modified in the following way: Q.6 - In respect of rural areas a distance greater than 400m / 800m should be considered within more rural Category C settlements.
 Not accepted.
-The distances referred to are taken from the "Guidelines for Providing Journeys on foot" No Change.
-Q.6 - In respect of rural areas a distance greater than 400m / 800m should be considered within more rural • No Change.
+The distances referred to are taken from the "Guidelines for Providing Journeys on foot" produced by the Institute of Highways and Transportation.
+These guidelines are a widely No Change.